-Our guide will help you learn the steps to factory reset MacBook Pro or any other Mac computer before giving it away.
-Learn how to clean out your Mac just as if it was new.
+Need to restore Mac to factory settings?
+Then read on — our guide will help you learn the steps to factory reset MacBook Pro or any other Mac computer just as of it was new.

 Note: This guide is relevant to Mac Pro, iMac, MacBook, MacBook Pro, and MacBook Air.

 How to wipe MacBook Pro without losing data

 When you reset Mac, all the information you have on your hard drive is wiped off.
 That’s why you need to create a backup to save your important files and data.
 This is like cloning your hard drive and keeping it for some time.